 \section{Introduction}

-Cosmological measurements in 1998 show that the late-time cosmos undergoes an accelerated expansion due to an almost mystical energy with a large negative pressure called ``Dark Energy" \cite{ref1,ref2,ref3,ref4,ref5}.
+Cosmological measurements in 1998 suggest that the late-time universe undergoes an accelerated expansion due to an almost mystical energy with a large negative pressure called ``Dark Energy" \cite{ref1,ref2,ref3,ref4,ref5}.
 The equation of state (EoS) parameter $\omega$, which is the ratio of energy density to evenly distributed pressure in space, is commonly used to categorize dark energy.
 Recent cosmological observations suggest that $\omega<-1/3$ is the required value of the EoS parameter to accelerate the expansion of the universe.
 Scalar field models with an EoS parameter of $-1<\omega<-1/3$ are the leading choices in this category.
 These are known as Quintessence field dark energy models \cite{ref6, ref7}, whereas $\omega<-1$ is a phantom field dark energy model \cite{ref8}.
-Among these candidates, the phantom field dark energy model has received a lot of interest because of its unique features.
+Among these scenarios of dark energy models, the phantom field dark energy model has received a lot of interest because of its unique features.
 The phantom model describes developing dark energy that sustains an exciting future spread, culminating in a finite-time future singularity.
-It also breaks all four energy criteria that limit wormholes \cite{ref9}.
 We know that the EoS parameter for dark energy is $\omega=-1.084\pm0.063$.
-This information is based on observations obtained by WMAP9 \cite{ref10} and measurements of $H_{0}$, SNe-Ia, the cosmic microwave background, and BAO.
-In 2015, the Planck collaboration determined that $\omega=-1.006\pm0.0451$ \cite{ref11}.\\
+This information is based on observations obtained by WMAP9 \cite{ref9} and measurements of $H_{0}$, SNe-Ia, the cosmic microwave background, and BAO.
+In 2015, the Planck collaboration determined that $\omega=-1.006\pm0.0451$ \cite{ref10}.\\